-- Check the restraint complies with the Australian Standard (AS/NZS1754). - Use the centre rear position where possible. - Check the fit of the restraint.
+- Check that the child car restraint complies with the Australian Standard (AS/NZS 1754). - · Use the centre rear position where possible. - Check the fit of the restraint.
 It should suit the child's age and size. - Check the harness.
 It should fit snugly.
-Straps should be adjusted so they are firm around the child's body. - Ensure that restraints are correctly installed and maintained.
+Straps should be adjusted so they are firm around the child's body. - Ensure that restraints are correctly installed and maintained. - Ensure vehicle seatbelts used to secure a child car restraint are done up.

-- Ensure vehicle seatbelts used to secure a child restraint are done up. - Ensure all passengers in the car use their restraint or seatbelt.
-As the driver you are legally responsible. - Ensure child safety locks are activated on vehicle doors. - Always unwrap babies before placing them in a child restraint.
+- Ensure all passengers in the car use their restraint or seatbelt.
+As the driver you are legally responsible. - Ensure child safety locks are activated on vehicle doors. - Never swaddle a baby before placing them in a child car restraint, the harness needs to fit around their body correctly. - Never add accessories to your child car restraint that are not supplied or recommended by the manufacturer.